kubernetes-sigs/aws-ebs-csi-driver/docs/install.md

   "Resource": "*"
 }
 ```

+For more information, review ["Creating the Amazon EBS CSI driver IAM role for service accounts" from the EKS User Guide.](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html)

 There are several methods to grant the driver IAM permission:
 * Using IAM [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) - attach the policy to the instance profile IAM role and turn on access to [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) for the instance(s) on which the driver Deployment will run